codingEzio/codingezio.github.io/src/190808-booknote-on-Hunting-Girls.md

+> Booknote on Hunting Girls: Sexual Violence from The Hunger Games to Campus Rape
 <!-- toc -->
-+++
-title = "Booknote on Hunting Girls" description = "Sexual Violence from The Hunger Games to Campus Rape"
-+++

 ### Note

 > This is a really hard topic to talk about.
-Before I'm adding any in-depth analysis and more notes on this, I just want to offer a very simple opinion of my own, that is, *if you were to defend the perpetrator from events like Tangshan restaurant attack, you shall and would go to hell and being cut into pieces*.
+Before I'm adding any in-depth analysis and more notes on this, I just want to offer a very simple opinion of my own, that is, *if you were to defend the perpetrator from events like Tangshan restaurant attack, you shall and would go to hell and being cut into millions of pieces*.

 ### Resources